mansourehmotahari/Academic-Email-Tracker/README.md

 # Academic Email Tracker

 ## Description
 This Google Apps Script automates the tracking of emails sent to university professors during the academic application process.
-It logs details such as the recipient, date sent, subject, and response status into a Google Sheet, providing a detailed record of communications.
+It logs details such as the recipient, date sent, subject, and response status into a Google Sheet, with each university's emails organized into separate sheets.
+Additionally, the script automatically updates the logs every four hours, though this interval is adjustable.

 ## Features
-- **Automated Email Logging:** Logs every email sent, including details like the recipient's email, subject, and the date the email was sent.
+- **Automated Email Logging:** Logs every email sent to professors, including details like the recipient's email, subject, and the date the email was sent.
+- **Separate Sheets for Each University:** Emails are organized into individual sheets for each university, ensuring a clear and organized record for each institution.
 - **Response Tracking:** Captures responses from professors to provide insights into follow-ups.
 - **Google Sheets Integration:** Utilizes Google Sheets to organize and visualize the data effectively.
+- **Automatic Updates:** The script is set to run every four hours, automatically updating the logs.
+This interval can be customized to meet your specific needs.

 ## Data Source
 The script utilizes a comprehensive JSON file that includes university names and their associated email domains.
 This file is sourced from the following GitHub repository: